VinzenzKlass/python-postgres/docs/quickstart.md

 | 9  | This has created_at info.                     | 2025-04-24 17:06:32.316690 | 2025-04-24 15:06:31.499539 |
 | 10 | This has only content.                        | 2025-04-24 15:06:31.499539 | 2025-04-24 15:06:31.499539 |

+With this, the fields that were `null` before correctly get populated with the default values from the database, as is evident by the fact that all 3 of them hold identical values.

 !!! tip
     Note that this specifically addresses the insertion of non-uniform models.
 If you are inserting a list of models that all have the same fields, you can still use the regular `INSERT INTO` syntax and pass the models